CondensedMilk7/primordial-soup-static/README.md

 - ~~Generate pirate links from references.~~
 - ~~Add pagination~~
+- ~~Implement R-markdown style articles~~
+  - ~~Use .bib file for centralized references store.~~
+  - Generate references section and pirate links from .bib file in articles (currently it is generated from bibliography text).
 - Implement html-to-pdf article conversion so that users can download pdfs.
-- Implement R-markdown style articles
-  - Use .bib file for centralized references store.
-  - Generate references section and pirate links from .bib file in articles.
 - Add support for multiple academic styles (APA, MLA, Chicago).
 - Custom reference source links if it is not available on sci-hub and libgen (maybe add property to an item in .bib file with the link).